 - 1 fat clove garlic finely chopped

-- 400 grams tinned chopped tomatoes
+- 400 gram tin of chopped tomatoes

-- 1 tablespoon tomato puree
+- 1 tablespoon tomato purée

 - salt and pepper to taste

 - Chop the onion, carrots and celery.
 Heat a couple of tablespoons of water in the base of a medium-sized pan and add the veg with a pinch of salt.
 Sauté on a medium heat for 5 minutes, stirring regularly so the veggies don't stick.

 - Whilst the veg are cooking, chop the peppers and garlic.
 Add the peppers to the pan with a little extra water if needed and cook for a couple of minutes, then add the garlic.
 Cook for another minute.